ixxtron/automation/github-actions/101_INTRO_actions.md

 - [Continuous Integration Based Workflows](https://github.com/actions/starter-workflows)
 - [Automation Based Workflows](https://github.com/actions/starter-workflows/tree/main/automation)

-# Adding a GitHub Actions workflow
+# Adding a GitHub Actions Workflow
 To an existing repo ( < 5 minutes)
 ---
 1. From your repository on GitHub, create a new file in the `.github/workflows` directory named `superlinter.yml`